CBK (AM): Local programming

 CBK and its repeater stations air several local shows, in addition to CBC network programming.
 Weekdays begin with The Morning Edition.
 At noon, Blue Sky is heard and in afternoon drive time, The 306 is broadcast.
 Saturday and Sunday mornings, Saskatchewan Weekend airs.

 In Saskatoon, CBK-1-FM 94.1 has carried its own local morning program, Saskatoon Morning, in place of the Regina-based wake up show The Morning Edition, since 2013.
 It airs from the CBC's Saskatoon bureau in the Affinity Building at 100-128 4th Avenue South in downtown Saskatoon.
 Saskatoon Morning began streaming online on April 29, and began airing on 94.1 in September after the CBC won Canadian Radio-television and Telecommunications Commission approval to move the program over-the-air.
 For the rest of its broadcasting day, CBK-FM-1 carries the same programming as CBK.

 Rebroadcasters

 In 2000, the CBC opened a local FM repeater of CBK in Regina, CBKR-FM 102.5.
 In 2006, a Saskatoon repeater was added, CBK-1-FM 94.1.
 Like other Radio One stations on the AM band, CBK's main signal had long been plagued with reception problems in Regina and Saskatoon, particularly in buildings.

-CBK has the following rebroadcasters.
-Except for its Regina, Saskatoon and Meadow Lake transmitters, all are officially part of the licence of CBKA-FM in La Ronge (see below):

-Community-owned rebroadcasters
+CBK has the following direct rebroadcasters.

 Though separately licensed, CBKA-FM in La Ronge is a full-time satellite of CBK.
 Until 2009, that station produced its own noon-hour show and regional news updates, although it aired both The Morning Edition and The Afternoon Edition.